oroinc/documentation/commerce/configuration_guide/landing_commerce/product/products/global_gallery.rst

 .. begin

-You can choose whether to use popup or inline view for the image gallery in the front store.
+You can choose whether to use popup or inline view for the image gallery in the storefront.

 To configure image gallery options globally: